colonyos/tutorials/11-anomaly-detection/README.md

 # Getting started
-In this tutorial, we are going to develop a simple anomaly detection service that identifies irregularities in time-series data.
+In this tutorial, we are going to develop a simple anomaly detection service that identifies irregularities in time series data.
 Specifically, we will focus on detecting anomalies in a continuous signal, in particilar we are going to detect anomalies in voltage measurements.

 # Dataset
-To begin, we need to create a time-series dataset that simulates the behavior of a 50Hz AC power signal (230V).
+To begin, we need to create a time series dataset that simulates the behavior of a 50Hz AC power signal (230V).
 The dataset will consist of a continuous sinusoidal wave, representing the normal operation of the system, and occasional anomalies injected randomly to simulate sudden voltage drops.

 We’ll start by writing a Python script to generate this synthetic dataset.
 The script will create a normal sinusoidal wave and inject anomalies based on a given probability and duration.